-The New College of Florida Fact Book presents current information on enrollment, admission, financial aid, fiscal resources, and the academic program at the eleventh member institution of the State University System of Florida.
+The New College of Florida Fact Book presents current enrollment, admission, financial aid, fiscal resources, and the academic program at the eleventh member institution of the State University System of Florida.

-We are pleased to present you the New College of Florida Fact Book 2010-2011.
-The Fact Book contains information and statistics on institutional enrollment, student characteristics, admissions policies, academic offerings, faculty and class size, fiscal resources, personnel, and library resources.
+The 2011-2012 Fact Book

+contains information and statistics on institutional enrollment, student characteristics, admissions policies, academic offerings, faculty and class size, fiscal resources, personnel, library resources, and physical facilities.
 The purpose of the book is to provide the New College community with facts about the College.
 The information can be used by those responsible for public presentations and reporting about New College.

 The backbone of the Fact Book follows the format and definitions established by the Common Data Set widely used by college guide publishers for gathering data on undergraduate education.
 By standardizing the definition of key terms, the Common Data Set helps ensure that data will be comparable across institutions.
 Additional tables and figures which are not part of Common Data Set are also included to provide more comprehensive information.
-In celebration of New College's 50th anniversary, we add more figures showing trends and progress of the College.
+This year, we added a new section for physical facilities.
 These items are marked with an asterisk ().